John Chapman's Guide to Getting Published

 Then from the window which appears select 'Insert Page and Section Breaks' and click 'Add.'
 While I'm doing this I add other frequently used icons also.
 Clicking 'OK' will add the icons to the quick access toolbar.

-Move your cursor to the very beginning of your document, in front of the C of Chapter 1.
+Move your cursor to the very beginning of your document, in front of where the C of Chapter 1 is (or will be).
 Use the Insert Page and Section Breaks icon you added to insert a 'Section Break (odd page)' at this point.
 Then insert a 'Section Break (Next Page)'.
 You'll now have two blank pages at the start of your document.
+To see them in a two page spread use the zoom control at the bottom right of the Word window.

 If you find this guide useful...